MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/outs/scATAC_en.md

 **How to Interpret**:
 *   **Left Plot (Cell Type Clustering)**:
-    *   **Content**: Unsupervised clustering based on chromatin accessibility data using the Louvain algorithm.
+    *   Each dot is a cell.
-    *   **Coordinates**: High-dimensional data is projected into 2D space using the UMAP algorithm.
+    *   Different colors represent different clusters, which may correspond to different cell types or states.
-    *   **Interpretation**: Each dot is a cell.
-Different colors represent different clusters, which may correspond to different cell types or states.
-Cells that are spatially close have more similar open chromatin patterns.
+    *   Cells that are spatially close have more similar open chromatin patterns.
 *   **Right Plot (Fragment Count Distribution)**:
-    *   **Content**: Overlays the total fragment count for each cell onto the same UMAP coordinates using a color gradient.
+    *   Overlays the total fragment count for each cell onto the same UMAP coordinates using a color gradient.
-    *   **Interpretation**: Deeper colors indicate higher fragment counts and better data quality.
+    *   Deeper colors indicate higher fragment counts and better data quality.
 This can help validate the reliability of clusters and identify clusters that may be composed of low-quality cells.

 <div align="left" style="color: #ccc; margin: 2em 0;">-----------</div>